nevermined-io/nvm-docs/docs/tutorials/login-wallet-provider.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Login with wallet
+# Login with Wallet Provider
-In this tutorial you will learn how you can integrate Metamask provider from the Catalog in your dapp and implement operations like login and logout
+In this tutorial you will learn how you can integrate Wallet Provider from the Catalog in your dapp and implement operations like login and logout

 ## Requirements
 For the tutorial you will need: